The Spring Brings Art Shows and Allergies

 ……………………………………

 Which Indiana Jones film is your favorite, Raiders of the Lost Ark, Temple of Doom, or The Last Crusade?
-(The fourth film doesn’t count in my book.)
+(The fourth film doesn’t count in my opinion.)

 Is there some item handed down to you that reminds you of a loved one?